garygr2002/data-512-a1/README.md

 API documentation is provided at: https://wikitech.wikimedia.org/wiki/Analytics/AQS/Legacy_Pagecounts and https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews

 The code produces a CSV formatted file with the following fields:<br>
-year -					Year of the measurement month -					Month of the measurement pagecount_all_views -			Count of all pagecount accesses pagecount_desktop_views -		Count of pagecount accesses from desktop clients only pagecount_mobile_views -		Count of pagecount accesses from mobile clients only pageview_all_views -			Count of all pageview accesses pageview_desktop_views -		Count of pageview accesses from desktop clients only pageview_mobile_views -			Count of pageview accesses from mobile clients only
+year -					Year of the measurement<br>
+month -					Month of the measurement<br>
+pagecount_all_views -			Count of all pagecount accesses<br>
+pagecount_desktop_views -		Count of pagecount accesses from desktop clients only<br>
+pagecount_mobile_views -		Count of pagecount accesses from mobile clients only<br>
+pageview_all_views -			Count of all pageview accesses<br>
+pageview_desktop_views -		Count of pageview accesses from desktop clients only<br>
+pageview_mobile_views -			Count of pageview accesses from mobile clients only<br>

 Special considerations: The pagecount API is a legacy API that does not differentiate between spiders/crawlers and user accesses.
 The pageview API does make this distinction, and here we exclude spider/crawler page accesses.